 It is also worth pointing out that the researchers have not published these findings in a journal and, therefore, they have not been through a peer-review process.

 Another potential issue is that the team's analysis does not take into account the type of rice that a population tends to consume, which could be important.
 For example, white rice is much lower in fiber than less processed types.
-How much fiber someone consumes may play a part in obesity risk.
+How much fiber someone

 "Higher consumption of white rice is associated with a significantly increased risk of type 2 diabetes, especially in Asian (Chinese and Japanese) populations."